AresMUSH/aresmush/plugins/scenes/help/en/scenes_tutorial.md

 While you can always do free-form RP on the grid or in the RP room, there are a variety of features available to you if you use the **Scenes** system to manage your RP scene.
 Some features that the scenes system provides:

-* Creating temprooms for private scenes or places not on the grid.
+* Creating temprooms for private scenes in on-grid rooms, or in places not on the grid.
 * Advertising your scene as open so others know they're welcome to join.
 * Capture a log of poses, skill rolls and combat messages without the OOC spam.
 * Share a log easily to the game's web portal.